SECCI

 Coastal Works Taking Shape

-SECCI is supporting strategic sand management works at Cape Jaffa to open the marina and widen east side beach access, while protecting vulnerable coastal areas from erosion.
-During this process, we will also address the western side sand build-up that has affected the marina mouth, the broader ecosystem, and valuable seagrass beds.
+SECCI is supporting strategic sand management works at Cape Jaffa to open the marina, widen eastern beach access, and protect vulnerable coastal areas from erosion.
+These works also address the long-term sand build-up on the western side, which has impacted the marina mouth, the surrounding ecosystem, and seagrass beds.

 Stage 2: